 Akira giggled again.
-He’s silly, he just called her a soul.
-She liked him.
-He was handsome and sweet.
-He kept looking at her, but it didn’t scare her.
+He is silly—he just called her a soul.
+She likes him.
+He is handsome and sweet.
+He kept looking at her, but it did not scare her.
 She felt peaceful around him.

 “What are you doing with my daughter?!” a burly man demanded as he barreled over to Wolfric and Akira.

-Wolfric watched Akira’s eyes dim and frowned.
-He pulled himself to his feet and looked at the man, he’s definitely a Warrior.
-So that makes Akira a Havent, he smiled.
-Now he knows why he hadn’t found her.
-She wasn’t born yet.
+Wolfric watched Akira’s eyes dim.
+He frowned and pulled himself to his feet, then looked at the man.
+The man is definitely a Warrior, which makes Akira a Havent.
+Wolfric smiled.
+Now he knows why he had not found his Havent all those years ago.